m0n73/vex/README.md

   -u	username	Username for SOCKS5 authentication, or for
 			the SOCKS4 userid field [default: "anonymous"]
-  -b			Bind at the local address, instead of connecting -x	seconds		Connection timeout [default: 20]
-  -h			Display this message
+  -b			Bind at the local address, instead of connecting -x	seconds		Connection/SOCKS negotiation timeout [default: 20] -h			Display this message

 SOCKS5 OPTIONS: